 Employ five strategies to resolve and decrease feelings of shame.

 Begin learning about daily practices of Whole Hearted living that can help prevent shame in themselves.

-Cost: $250 for the 2 sessions; $15 for the workbook.
+Cost: $265, for 2 sessions including workbook.
 Light dinner provided Friday; additional snacks provided.